Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer

-{ Accurate survival prediction in Non-Small Cell Lung Cancer (NSCLC) requires the integration of heterogeneous clinical, radiological, and histopathological information.
-While Multimodal Deep Learning (MDL) offers a promises for precision prognosis and survival prediction, its clinical applicability is severely limited by small cohort sizes and the presence of missing modalities, often forcing complete-case filtering or aggressive imputation.
-In this work, we present a missing-aware multimodal survival framework that integrates Computed Tomography (CT), Whole-Slide Histopathology (WSI) Images, and structured clinical variables for overall survival modeling in unresectable stage II–III NSCLC.
-By leveraging Foundation Models (FM) for modality-specific feature extraction and a missing-aware encoding strategy, the proposed approach enables intermediate multimodal fusion under naturally incomplete modality profiles.
-The proposed architecture is resilient to missing modalities by design, allowing the model to utilize all available data without being forced to drop patients during training or inference.
-Experimental results demonstrate that intermediate fusion consistently outperforms unimodal baselines as well as early and late fusion strategies, with the strongest performance achieved by the fusion of WSI and clinical modalities ($73.30$ C-index).
-Further analyses of modality importance reveal an adaptive behavior in which less informative modalities, i.e., CT modality, are automatically down-weighted and contribute less to the final survival prediction.
-Beyond predictive performance, the learned risk scores enable clinically meaningful stratification of disease progression and metastatic risk, supported by statistically significant log-rank tests, underscoring the clinical relevance of the proposed missing-aware multimodal framework.
-To promote reproducibility and accelerate future research on missing-aware multimodal oncology modeling, we will publicly release the curated dataset. }
+Accurate survival prediction in Non-Small Cell Lung Cancer (NSCLC) requires integrating clinical, radiological, and histopathological data.
+Multimodal Deep Learning (MDL) can improve precision prognosis, but small cohorts and missing modalities limit its clinical applicability, as conventional approaches enforce complete-case filtering or imputation.
+We present a missing-aware multimodal survival framework that combines Computed Tomography (CT), Whole-Slide Histopathology Images (WSI), and structured clinical variables for overall survival modeling in unresectable stage II–III NSCLC.
+The framework uses Foundation Models (FMs) for modality-specific feature extraction and a missing-aware encoding strategy that enables intermediate multimodal fusion under naturally incomplete modality profiles.
+By design, the architecture processes all available data without dropping patients during training or inference.
+Intermediate fusion outperforms unimodal baselines and both early and late fusion strategies, with the trimodal configuration reaching a C-index of 74.42.
+Modality-importance analyses show that the fusion model adapts its reliance on each data stream according to representation informativeness, shaped by the alignment between FM pretraining objectives and the survival task.
+The learned risk scores produce clinically meaningful stratification of disease progression and metastatic risk, with statistically significant log-rank tests across all modality combinations, supporting the translational relevance of the proposed framework.